 The Agency uses the allowance method for uncollectible mortgage loans and other receivables.
 When the allowance account is increased, the offset is a reduction of unearned revenue which has the effect of reducing the amount of funds expected to be collected and available for new loans.
-The Agency recorded a total allowance for uncollectible mortgage loans of approximately \$2,150,000 and \$2,204,000 at December 31, 2018 and 2017, respectively.
+The Agency recorded a total allowance for uncollectible mortgage loans of approximately \$2,093,000 at December 31, 2019.